makrai/notes/baroni10-distributed-memory-corpus-sem-cl.md

 ## 6.5 Smoothing by Tensor Decomposition 39

-* we present (very preliminary) evidence that tensor decomposition is at least as good in this respect as matrix-based SVD.
-This is the only
+* we present (very preliminary) evidence that tensor decomposition is at least as good in this respect as matrix-based SVD
 * (truncated) Tucker decomposition of a tensor
   * n-rank R n is the rank of the vector space spanned by its mode-n fibers
   * memory-efficient MET(1) algorithm of Kolda and Sun (2008) as implemented in the Matlab Tensor Toolbox
 * SVD is believed to exploit patterns of higher order co-occurrence (Manning and Schütze 1999; Turney and Pantel 2010),
   * row elements that co-occur with two synonymic columns get more similar
-  * capture at the same time similarities between links such as use and hold and w 2 elements such as gun and knife
+  * capture at the same time similarities between links such as _use_ and _hold_ and w 2 elements such as _gun_ and _knife_
-* smooth the source tensor once, whereas with SVD each matricization must be smoothed separately.
-However,
+* smooth the source tensor once, whereas with SVD each matricization must be smoothed separately
   * with our current computational resources, we are not able to decompose even the smallest DM tensor
   * similarly, we cannot apply SVD to a full matricization
-  * full tensor decomposition is nevertheless a realistic near future task.
+  * full tensor decomposition is nevertheless a realistic near future task
     * continuous growth in computational power and
     * efficient tensor decomposition is a very active area of research (Turney 2007; Kolda and Sun 2008)
 * we replicated the AP concept clustering experiment described in Section 6.1.3
-  * 402 × 100 × 1, 000 with 1,318,214 non-zero entries (density: 3%).
+  * 402 × 100 × 1, 000 with 1,318,214 non-zero entries (density: 3%)
 * results confirm that smoothing by rank reduction is beneficial although not spectacularly so, with an improvement of about 4% for the best
-* The present pilot study suggests an attitude of cautious optimism towards tensor decomposition as a smoothing technique.
-At least in the AP
+* The present pilot study suggests an attitude of cautious optimism towards tensor decomposition as a smoothing technique
-  * it helps as compared to no smoothing at all.
-The
+  * it helps as compared to no smoothing at all
   * same conclusion is reached by Turney (2007), who uses essentially the same
 * Another use for smoothing would be to propagate “link mass” across POSs
   * e.g. noun-link-noun tuples such as `city, obj, destruction`
-  * In a smoothed tensor, by the influence of tuples such as city, obj, destroy these tuples will get some non-0 weight that, hopefully, will make the object relation between city and destruction emerge.
-This is at the moment
+  * In a smoothed tensor, by the influence of tuples such as city, obj, destroy these tuples will get some non-0 weight that, hopefully, will make the object relation between city and destruction emerge

 # 7 Conclusion 41